 - 1 and 1/2 tablespoons apple cider vinegar

-If you don't plan on eating all of the salad the same day you make it, reserve the dressing and pour it only on the plate you are going to eat.
-This keeps the salad from going bad/soggy.
+If you don't plan on eating all of the salad the same day you make it, reserve the dressing and pour it only on the serving you are going to eat.
+This keeps the salad from getting soggy.